Magnolia Plantation and Gardens – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Magnolia Plantation and Gardens

 Originally granted to Morris Matthews during the Colonial period, the property was acquired by Thomas and Ann Drayton in 1679.
 The Draytons built a small home on the property and quickly established a successful rice plantation, cultivating what would come to be known as Carolina Gold Rice.

-The home pictured above is actually the third to be built on the property.
+The home pictured at the top of the page is actually the third to be built on the property.
 The original home was destroyed by an accidental fire, while the second was burned to the ground during the Civil War.
 There is some debate as to whether the home was destroyed by Union troops or freed slaves.
 The current structure, which originally served as the summer cottage of Reverend John Grimke Drayton, was built in nearby Summerville prior to the Revolutionary War.
-Rev. Drayton had the cottage disassembled and floated down the Ashley River to the plantation, where he then had it rebuilt on the original foundation in 1873.
+Reverend Drayton had the cottage disassembled and floated down the Ashley River to the plantation, where he then had it rebuilt on the original foundation in 1873.